Lars Krutak: Early life and career

 Krutak was born in Lincoln, Nebraska, to Dr. Paul Krutak (1934–2016), a traveling geologist and university professor, who moved the family to Mexico City in 1979 and then to a series of states including Louisiana, Texas, and eventually Colorado where he grew up in the small mountain town atmosphere of Rye, Colorado.
 Krutak attended the University of Colorado at Boulder studying art history and anthropology and upon graduation (1993) moved to San Francisco to work as an art gallery preparator for Paul Thiebaud, the son of American Pop artist Wayne Thiebaud.
 In 1996, Krutak attended graduate school at the University of Alaska at Fairbanks where his thesis One Stitch at a Time: Ivalu and Sivuqaq Tattoo focused on the ancient tattooing traditions of the St. Lawrence Island Yupik people.

-Krutak briefly attended Cambridge University as a PhD student in 1998 but he returned stateside joining the National Museum of the American Indian (Smithsonian Institution) where he worked as a Repatriation Research Specialist (between 1999–2002) facilitating the return of sacred and ceremonial objects and human remains to indigenous peoples throughout North America and Mexico.
+Krutak briefly attended Cambridge University as a PhD student in 1998 but he returned stateside joining the National Museum of the American Indian (Smithsonian Institution) where he worked as a Repatriation Research Specialist (between 1999 and 2002) facilitating the return of sacred and ceremonial objects and human remains to indigenous peoples throughout North America and Mexico.
 Between 1998 and 2003 he also worked for the Organization for Security and Co-operation in Europe as a Democratization Analyst and Applied Anthropologist in several countries of the former Yugoslavia monitoring electoral reforms.

 Since 2002, Krutak served as an Anthropological Consultant for three National Geographic Channel productions and was a co-recipient of the 2003 American Book Award in Literature for Akuzilleput Igaqullghet, Our Words Put to Paper Sourcebook in St. Lawrence Island Yupik Heritage and History.
 His PhD studies at Arizona State University (2005–2009) focused on the socioeconomic impacts of tourism on the Rarámuri (Tarahumara) people of Mexico's Copper Canyon region.

 Krutak appeared as a studio guest for the History Channel's Ancient Aliens: Mysterious Rituals episode (2011) where he spoke about shamanism.
 In 2018, Krutak was the resident tattoo historian for the Facebook Watch series "Ink Expedition" produced by INSIDER.
 Later that year he was a studio guest for Netflix's "Explained" series episode on tattoo which was produced by VOX.
 Krutak has consulted with the motion picture industry, rendering services to "The Revenant" (2015) and "The Salvation" (2014).
-Krutak also works as a cultural consultant for leading gaming companies.
+Krutak also works as a cultural consultant for leading gaming companies and franchises.

 Lars Krutak is married to Heidi Rauch, the founder of apparel company Belabumbum and has one daughter, Neena.